What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 Why Premiums May Rise With Age

-One of the most important things to understand before choosing a life insurance plan from companies like Senior’s Choice, Cover Direct, or SLI Insurance is how their pricing really works.
+Before you choose a policy from Senior’s Choice, Cover Direct, or SLI Insurance, it helps to understand how the pricing works.
 While the ads highlight low monthly costs, what often gets missed is that these premiums increase every single year as you age.

-This model, known as annually renewable term insurance, means your policy resets each year along with your premium.
+Many of these plans are priced so that, depending on age, monthly expenses may rise as you get older, often on an annual basis.
+This means your policy term renews each year along with your premium.
 While your rate might start low, it does not stay that way.
-What you pay each month rises steadily over time, unlike level-term or permanent life insurance policies, where your premium remains fixed.
+What you pay each month rises steadily as the policy ages, unlike level-term or permanent life insurance policies, where your premium remains fixed for a set period of time.

-For example, your premium might start at twenty dollars per month at age sixty-five.
+For example, your premium might start at $20/month at age 65.
 That may feel manageable for basic coverage.
-But by age seventy-five, the same policy could cost over sixty dollars monthly.
+But by age 75, the same policy could cost over $60 monthly.
 That is a threefold increase just to keep the same benefit.

 There is no price guarantee, and that unpredictability can create real challenges for seniors.
 Many are on fixed incomes.
 A rising life insurance bill can quietly eat into your budget and may even force you to cancel your policy, losing the money you’ve already paid into it.